AlexVCS/100-days-of-code/log.md

 **Thoughts** Community and like minded people are hugely important to keeping you balanced and allowing you to be your best self.

 **Link(s) to work**: N/A (for now)

+### Day 57: December 28th, 2020

+**Today's Progress**: Got on a call with a couple others to plan out a new project we'll work on individually.
+Making a Mad Libzz app with React!
+Found an API for it and am getting started on that.
+Mango app is done :)

+**Thoughts** This new project will be fun I like Mad Libs.

+**Link(s) to work**: N/A (for now)